| Story

 confiscated by the relevant states.

-In 1949, the three meter high fence was even
+In 1949, the three meter high fence was evencharged with electric power.
+Watchtowers

 were equipped with machine guns and